StatistikChris/my_first_docker_app/README.md

 ## What it does

-The R script (`script.R`) will:
+This Docker container runs an R web API that:
-- Install the `data.table` package
+- Loads the `data.table` package (pre-installed in the image)
-- Load the package
-- Print "Hello world!"
-- Display the version of data.table
-- Read a CSV file (`sample_data.csv`) into a data.table object
+- Reads a CSV file (`sample_data.csv`) into a data.table object
-- Accept command-line arguments to specify which columns to display
-- Print the first few rows of the selected columns using `head()`
+- Provides a REST API to interact with the data
+- Supports filtering columns via query parameters
+- Runs as a web server compatible with Cloud Run

 ## Files

+- `server.R` - The R web API using plumber framework
+- `start_server.R` - Script to start the web server
-- `script.R` - The R script that will be executed
+- `script.R` - Original R script (kept for reference)
 - `sample_data.csv` - Sample CSV file with employee data
 - `Dockerfile` - Instructions for building the Docker image
 - `README.md` - This file